ehedman/sdlSpeedometer/README.md

 This application is based on the Rasperry Pi and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)

-For the Raspberry Pi 4B/5 with OS bookworm/trixie the wayland video can is used, though some features will not be available by not using X.
+Used systems re Raspberry Pi 4B/5 with OS bookworm/trixie.

-For the best user experience with all features enabled, a clean x11 configuration is recommended since many graphical subtasks also have this dependency.
+As of February 2026 the Xorg environment is deprecated in favor of a weston kiosk environment i.e. a wayland solution with xwayland=true.

 The instruments can be accessed one-by-one by a mouse click or directly from the touch screen menu.